fgallaire/backupchecker/docs/source/configure.rst

 * **foos/foo1| mode|755** means the file foos/foo1 is expected to have the mode 755 (meaning read, write and execute for the owner, read and execute for the group owner, read and execute for the others).
 All values respecting this octal representation (including values with setuid bit on four digits) is allowed.
 * **foos/foo1| uid|5022** means the file foos/foo1 is expected to have a uid of 5022.
 * **foos/foo1| gid|5023** means the file foos/foo1 is expected to have a gid of 5023.
+* **foos/foo1| owner|chaica** means the file foos/foo1 is expected to be owned by the user with the name chaica.
+* **foos/foo1| group|sysadmin** means the file foos/foo1 is expected to be owned by the owner group with the name sysadmin.
 * **foo/bar| unexpected** means that foo/bar is unexpected in this archive of tree of directories and files and that an alert should be launched about it.
 * **foos/foo1| md5|hashsum** means the file foos/foo1 is expected to have a md5 hash sum of "hashsum".
 Also available is sha1, sha224, sha256, sha384, sha512.